-I am a Principal Consultant with Win-Vector LLC, a statistical research and consulting firm based in San Francisco.
-My technical interests include statistical learning, data visualization and knowledge representation.
+Nina Zumel, Ph.D.I am a Principal Consultant with Win-Vector LLC, a data science consulting firm based in San Francisco.
+Before Win-Vector, I was the co-founder and owner of Quimba Software, where we conducted research and specialty software development for defense and emergency response applications.
+My technical interests include data science, statistics, statistical learning, and data visualization.
 I am also interested (at a layperson’s level) in cognitive science, psychology, and linguistics.

 When I’m not working, I write and dance.